Krys Barnes: Green Bay Packers

 On April 29, 2020, the Green Bay Packers signed Barnes to a three-year, $2.29 million contract as an undrafted free agent that includes a signing bonus of $7,000.

 Throughout training camp, Barnes competed to be a starting inside linebacker against Oren Burks, Ty Summers, and fellow rookie Kamal Martin.
 On September 5, 2020, the Packers waived Barnes as part of their final roster cuts, but signed him to the practice squad the next day after clearing waivers.
 On September 12, 2020, the Green Bay Packers promoted Barnes to their active roster.
 Head coach Matt LaFleur elected to start Barnes at inside linebacker, alongside Christian Kirksey, to start the regular season.

 He made his first career start and his professional debut in the Green Bay Packers’ season-opener at the Minnesota Vikings and recorded seven combined tackles (five solo) during their 43–34 victory.
 On October 18, 2020, Barnes recorded ten combined tackles (seven solo) during a 38–10 loss at the Tampa Bay Buccaneers in Week 6.
 In Week 7 against the Houston Texans, Barnes recorded his first career sack on Deshaun Watson during the 35–20 win.
 He was placed on the reserve/COVID-19 list by the team on November 6, 2020, and activated on December 2.

 In Week 15 against the Carolina Panthers, Barnes forced a fumble on quarterback Teddy Bridgewater at the one yard line that was recovered by the Packers during the 24–16 win.

 During the team's matchup against the Kansas City Chiefs in Week 9, Barnes made a season-high 9 tackles, including one that prevented a touchdown by running back Darrel Williams.
 He signed his tender offer from the Packers on April 18, 2022, to keep him with the team.

 In the 2022 season-opener at the Vikings, he sustained ankle injury, which put him on injured reserve.
 On November 5, 2022, he was activated off of injured reserve.

 Arizona Cardinals

 On March 25, 2023, Barnes signed with the Arizona Cardinals.
 He played in 16 games with six starts, recording 55 tackles, six passes defensed, and an interception.

 Barnes appeared in all 17 games for Arizona during the 2024 season, accumulating two sacks and 35 combined tackles.

 Carolina Panthers

 On August 3, 2025, Barnes signed with the Carolina Panthers.
 He was released on August 26, and re-signed to the practice squad.
+On November 26, the Panthers signed Barnes to their active roster.

+Washington Commanders

+On August 18, 2026, Barnes signed with the Washington Commanders.
+On August 30, he was waived as part of final roster cuts before the start of the 2026 season.

+Cleveland Browns

+On September 22, 2026, Barned signed with the Cleveland Browns practice squad.